 Tips and info to help you pick the right guitar

 Buying a guitar for the first time?
 Choosing an instrument can be intimidating, exhilarating, frightening, and wonderful all at the same time.
 With so many options available, it can leave you overwhelmed and content to just play the radio.
 You’re not alone!
 We’ve all been there and are here to help you navigate your way through this crazy maze and find your way to the guitar that works best for you.
-First, let’s go through a few basics so you can better understand the available options when browsing.
-Then, we’ll present some recommended models for you to consider.
+Let’s go through a few basics so you can better understand the available options when browsing.

 Common Acoustic Guitar Body Styles

 Dreadnought - By far the most popular, this is the typical body style that most people picture when they think of an acoustic guitar.
 They have a large body with the most versatile sound.
 Found in nearly every genre of music, the dreadnought acoustic guitar has been a standard for a long time.
 A musician like Johnny Cash is pretty much synonymous with the dreadnought.
 Click here to shop.

 Folk & Concert - These two body styles are a bit smaller than the dreadnought and are mostly used in folk, Americana, and by singer/songwriters.
 They are also great for smaller players who find the dreadnought to be to bulky and obtrusive.
 Folk and concert guitars can have a smaller sound than the dreadnought, but are generally good for fingerpicking and work higher up the neck.
 Artists like Paul Simon or Taylor Swift would be more likely to play one of these guitars.
 Click here to shop.

 Parlor - Originally designed to sit in the parlor or family music room, these models have substantially smaller bodies and fewer frets.
 They’ll have a rich sound, but are best used as a solo instrument for songwriters, not necessarily in a band setting.
 Click here to shop.